JMarkstrom/fido-key-converter/README.md

 # fido-key-converter

 ## ℹ️ About
-**key-convert** is a utility to convert a FIDO2 _public_ key credential for use with Yubico's pam-u2f module.
-Specifically, the tool connects to a YubiKey to obtain any public key used for SSH (Relying Party ID == ´ssh:´) and then converts and outputs one or more public key identities in a format acceptable to *pam-u2f*.
-This enables the user to use a single device-bound passkey (resident key) for both remote access to Linux (ssh), as well as Linux interactive use (pam-u2f).
-In doing so, the solution also enables administrators to more easily remote onboard end-users for Linux host access.
-To simplify adoption and use, key-convert is provides as a single file binary for **Windows**, **Linux** and **macOS**.

-## ℹ️ About
 **key-convert** is a utility that converts a FIDO2 _public_ key credential for use with Yubico’s **pam-u2f** module.
 It specifically retrieves SSH public keys stored on a YubiKey (where the Relying Party ID is ´ssh:´) and converts them into a format compatible with pam-u2f.

 This allows users to leverage a single device-bound passkey (resident key) for both:
 ✅ Remote access to Linux via SSH
 ✅ Interactive authentication on Linux via pam-u2f

 By enabling this dual functionality, key-convert simplifies remote onboarding for administrators, making it easier to grant Linux host access to end users.
 To streamline adoption, key-convert is distributed as a single-file binary for **Windows**, **Linux**, and **macOS**.

 ## ⚠️ Disclaimer